Marusya82/WeTweetRedux/README.md

 * [x] Floating button for compose tweet is implemented for all timeline fragments
 * [x] Tweets are persisted in the SQL database for offline access
 * [x] Swipe refresh is implemented for all timelines
+* [x] User can see number of likes and retweets in the detailed view of a tweet

 ## Video Walkthrough